stephenmcg57/hello-world-pub/README.md

 # hello-world-pub
-This hello-world the public repo
+This is the hello-world public version of the repository